lukaszdworako/botnet_public/README.md

 VM can be found here:
 scp UTORID@dh2020pcXX.utm.utoronto.ca:/virtual/csc427/botnettutorial-vm.zip .

+There is a reported issue with the VM if you are not using the latest version of vmware, i.e. vmware version 16.
+Please update to this version

 ## Task 1

 There seem to be a bot running in your computer.
 And looks like it is trying to ping the server constantly.
 Can you find and block it with techniques introduced during the lecture?